The Berlin Stories: Historical background

 While rooming together with Isherwood at Nollendorfstrasse 17 in Schöneberg, Ross became pregnant.
 She assumed the father of the child to be jazz pianist—and later actor—Peter van Eyck.
 Following Eyck's abandonment of Ross, she underwent an abortion facilitated by Isherwood.
 Ross nearly died as a result of the botched abortion.
+This event inspired Isherwood to write his 1937 novella Sally Bowles and is dramatized as its narrative climax.
+(In later years, Ross regretted her public association with the naïve and apolitical character of Sally Bowles.)
 While Ross recovered from the abortion procedure, the political situation rapidly deteriorated in Germany.

 As Berlin's daily scenes featured "poverty, unemployment, political demonstrations and street fighting between the forces of the extreme left and the extreme right," Ross, Spender, and other foreigners realized that they must leave the country.
 "There was a sensation of doom to be felt in the Berlin streets," Spender recalled.
 In contrast to Spender's feeling of impending doom, Isherwood complained "somewhat unpresciently to Spender that situation in Germany seemed 'very dull.'"

 However, following Adolf Hitler's ascension as Chancellor of Germany on 30 January 1933, Isherwood finally noticed the sinister developments occurring within the country, and he commented to a friend: "Adolf, with his rectangular black moustache, has come to stay and brought all his friends....
 Nazis are to be enrolled as 'auxiliary police,' which means that one must now not only be murdered but that it is illegal to offer any resistance."
 Two weeks after Hitler passed the Enabling Act which cemented his power, Isherwood fled Germany and returned to England on 5 April 1933.

-Following Isherwood's departure from Germany and the enstatement of the Hitler's brutalitarian regime, most of Berlin's seedy cabarets were shuttered by the Nazis, and many of Isherwood's cabaret friends would later flee abroad or perish in concentration camps.
+Following Isherwood's departure from Germany and the enstatement of Hitler's brutalitarian regime, most of Berlin's seedy cabarets were shuttered by the Nazis, and many of Isherwood's cabaret friends would later flee abroad or perish in concentration camps.
 These factual events served as the genesis for Isherwood's Berlin tales.
 His 1939 novel Goodbye to Berlin was later adapted by playwright John Van Druten into the 1951 Broadway play I Am a Camera and, ultimately, the 1966 Cabaret musical.